lyijin/working_with_dna_meth/README.rst

 In my work, I chose an extremely conservative error rate of 1%.
 I prefer to deal with fewer real stuff than more stuff that might not be real.

 Given a composition of x methylated and y non-methylated reads at a certain position, one can calculate the probability of the observation arising purely by chance.
-I wrote a script (``filter_miscalled_Cs.py``) to apply binomial theorem and calculate P(X >= x); where P(X = x) = (x+y choose x) * 0.01^x * 0.99^y, and correct the P value with B-H. This script is run AFTER filtering the original .cov files for positions that have AT LEAST one methylation event (it's pointless to deal with the 95% CpGs that are not methylated--Benjamini-Hochberg correction is carried out on this filtered subset, not the entire dataset).
+I wrote a script (``filter_miscalled_Cs.py``) to apply binomial theorem and calculate P(X >= x); where P(X = x) = [(x+y) choose x] * 0.01^x * 0.99^y, and correct the P value with B-H. To be pedantic, the script automatically discards positions that are not methylated, then applies Benjamini-Hochberg correction on positions that has at least one methylated read.

 For the implementation steps, the input filenames can be changed to your files of interest, but the output filenames are mandatory--``filter_pos.four_criteria.py`` uses a lot of hardcoded filenames.
-Using blah1.cov, blah2.cov, blah3.cov as generic inputs, run these commands in the same directory as the files:
+Using ``blah1.cov``, ``blah2.cov``, ``blah3.cov`` as generic inputs, run these commands in the same directory as the files:

 1. Run ``tabulate_tsvs.py`` to merge the Bismark cov files into a giant table. tabulate_tsvs.py blah1.cov blah2.cov blah3.cov -k 0 1 -c 4 5 -v > compiled_coverage.pre_filt.meth_unmeth.tsv